Do you want to join in the fun of getting active in a low pressure, all-female setting?

-Bowls Victoria has a new program that aims to get less active mothers with newborns active.
-This program will include fun, social and modified bowls activities for mums and separate activities for their children.
-This will enable mothers to focus on their physical activity needs during the program.
+Bowls Victoria has a program called Bowling with Babies that aims to get less active mothers with newborns active.
+This program will include fun, social and modified bowls activities for mums.

-This soccer program aims to increase physical activity among mothers through small-sided, social football.
+Soccer Mums is a soccer program that aims to increase physical activity among mothers through small-sided, social football.
 Soccer skill development and basic fitness will also be part of the program.
-It will engage women, including women from a diverse community and will be delivered by Football Federation Victoria in partnership with Melbourne City Football Club.
+It will engage women, including women from a diverse community and will be delivered by Football Victoria.
 The program offers mothers a simple way to enjoy enhanced health and wellbeing, in a family friendly and fun environment.
-Mothers’ football teams will be established in football clubs and community groups across Victoria.

 Touch Football Victoria

-Ultimate Victoria’s new program encourages less active girls aged 12-17 to learn and play Ultimate Frisbee.
-Girls will be provided with fundamental frisbee skills in a fun, social and inclusive environment.
+Ultimate Victoria’s new program encourages less active women and girls aged 12-17 to learn and play Ultimate Frisbee.
+Participants will be provided with fundamental frisbee skills in a fun, social and inclusive environment.
 They will also learn about spirit of the game and will develop valuable lifelong skills such as leadership, respect and conflict resolution.

-Rugby Victoria’s program aims to increase physical activity of less active girls aged 12 -17.
+Rugby Victoria’s Touch 7's for Girls program aims to increase physical activity of less active girls aged 12 -17.
 Participants will learn the basic fundamentals of Rugby 7s.
 This will be a fun, free flowing form of social rugby designed to provide participants with a non-contact rugby experience in a relaxed and social atmosphere.
-The program will have a strong focus on engaging less active girls from Polynesian heritage.